 The Site is located in the Erie-Niagara River Basin.
 In the Erie-Niagara Basin, the major areas of groundwater are within coarser overburden deposits and limestone and shale bedrock.
 The main sources of groundwater within the bedrock are fractures and solution cavities.
 Regional groundwater appears to flow south and west towards the Niagara River, although localized variation does occur.
-Localized groundwater flow will be confirmed during the RI.
+Localized shallow groundwater flow in overburden will be confirmed during the RI.